Russian literature: Stalinist era

+Valentin Kataev, who began publishing before the Revolution, is the author of the first Soviet "industrial novel" Time, Forward!
+(1932) and the classic 1946 short story Our Father.

 Mikhail Sholokhov (1905–1984) was one of the most significant figures in the official Soviet literature.
 His main socrealist work is Virgin Soil Upturned (1935), a novel in which Sholokhov glorifies the collectivization.
-However, his best-known and the most significant literary achievement is Quiet Flows the Don (1928–1940), an epic novel which realistically depicts the life of Don Cossacks during the First World War, the Russian Revolution, and Russian Civil War.
+However, his unique for period best-known and the most significant literary achievement is Quiet Flows the Don (1928–40), an epic novel which realistically depicts the life of Don Cossacks during the First World War, the Russian Revolution, and Russian Civil War.

-Nikolai Ostrovsky's novel How the Steel Was Tempered (1932–1934) has been among the most popular works of literary socrealism, with tens of millions of copies printed in many languages around the world.
+Nikolai Ostrovsky's novel How the Steel Was Tempered (1932–1934) has been among the most popular and standard works of literary socrealism, with tens of millions of copies printed in many languages around the world.
 In China, various versions of the book have sold more than 10 million copies.
 In Russia more than 35 million copies of the book are in circulation.
 The book is a fictionalized autobiography of Ostrovsky's life: he had a difficult working-class childhood, became a Komsomol member in July 1919 and volunteered to join the Red Army.
 The novel's protagonist, Pavel Korchagin, represented the "young hero" of Russian literature: he is dedicated to his political causes, which help him to overcome his tragedies.
-Alexander Fadeyev (1901–1956) was also a well-known Socialist realism writer.
+Alexander Fadeyev (1901–1956) was also a well-known Socialist realism writer, the chairman of the official Writer's Union during Stalinist era.
 His novel The Rout (1927) deals with the partisan struggle in Russia's Far East during the Russian Revolution and Civil War of 1917–1922.
 Fadeyev described the theme of this novel as one of a revolution significantly transforming the masses.